Crito-VanaheimServers/VGS_ASA_Server_Control_Bot/README.md

 Change Notes:
 	12/20/23 Added slash command for admin channel to put in any rcon command and run it from the bot to server.

-  	12/30/23 Bot crash fixes for get chat and player count display
+  	12/30/23 Bot crash fixes for get chat and player count display.

+   	01/01/24 Fixed start command not starting server.

 ###########################	INSTALLATION INSTRUCTIONS	########################################